 A patient may also have developed an infection (look at WBC lab levels).
 Infections may cause a temporary drop in appetite and overall condition.
 This can result in elderly weight loss.

 Typically when the infection clears up, the patient stabilises back to their regular appetite.

 Similar to infections, if a patient has a surgery, a hip fracture repair for example.
 Once they recover, their intake stabilises.
 Recovering from a surgery requires increased protein and calories to aid in repair.

 Anticipating an individuals needs post surgery can really help to prevent issues down the road.
 Meaning put in place nutrition interventions such as protein powder, fortified foods, and higher calorie items to prevent weight loss before it starts.

 Social And Family Issues

 Their food and fluid intake may be negatively impacted by social and family issues going on.
-It’s important to take these into account when we’re looking at why a patient may be losing weight.

 They feel social impacts just like the rest of us.
 So ensure you touch base with loved ones to see if something happened.